yeungpinghei/yeungpinghei.github.io/README.md

 Therefore, it is better for us to include the random intercepts.

 ## Step 4: Include by-speaker random slopes
 **Question**: What is the difference between random intercepts and random slopes?

 Some speakers or words will on average have a higher F0 than others, and this structural variability is captured by a by-speaker or by-word **random intercepts**.
 On the other hand, the exact difference in F0 between content and function words may vary per speaker.
 **Random slopes** allow the influence of a predictor to vary for each level of the random-effect factor.

+To include a by-speaker linear random slope for the effect of syntactic category, we can replace `s(speaker,bs="re")` with `s(speaker, cat, bs="re")` to our model.
+It is not recommended to include both smooths in the model since that would be redundant.

 ```r
 m4 <- bam(semitone.norm ~ cat +